aviolaine/programmatic-application-manipulation/README.md

 buttonExample.exe: This script programmatically clicks the button in the createExample window. textExample.exe: This script programmatically enters text into the edit field in the createExample window.
 In particular, it enters the letter 'a'.

-### Linux:
+### Unix:
 ...

 ## Installing
-For windows scripts: If you are only using the executables, make sure that you are using a Windows computer.
+For Windows scripts: If you are only using the executables, make sure that you are using a Windows computer.
 Preferably use a Windows 10 computer; it is where the code was compiled originally.
 If you would like to compile the scripts yourself, make sure g++ is installed, then run 'make' in any directory to create the executables.

-For linux scripts: ...
+For Unix scripts: ...